danieldi96/SD_CommunicationPractice/README.md

 This is an implementation of [MapReduce](https://www.tutorialspoint.com/es/hadoop/hadoop_mapreduce.htm) in python using The [PyActor](https://github.com/pedrotgn/pyactor) library.

-This project consists in the first SD's practice of [URV.](http://www.urv.cat/es/)
+This project consists in the first Distributed Systems practice of [URV.](http://www.urv.cat/es/)

 ## Script's Usage
 Using master: